 A: The title Comfort Farms comes from the name of the farm which is named after Capt.
 Kyle Comfort who died while fighting in Afghanistan.
 And it’s located in Milledgeville, GA just down the road from Andalusia, the farm were the great Southern Gothic writer Flannery O’Connor lived when she wrote some of her most iconic stuff.

 Q: What are some of your favorite films, and what are your other creative influences?

 A: There are really too many to name.
 And most of them are probably not even recognized above the subconscious.
-But Because I mentioned Flannery O’Connor above I’ll mention her again her.
+But because I mentioned Flannery O’Connor above I’ll mention her again here.
 I’m a huge fan.
-What comes to mind now are Shakespeare.
-Dostoevsky, classical art and Gerhard Richter for some reason.
+What comes to mind now are Shakespeare, Dostoevsky, classical art and Gerhard Richter for some reason.
 Ambient tones.
 The D, G, Em, C chord progression, philosophy.
 Favorite films?
 Oh my.
 I don’t know.